awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 1. Choose **Next**\.

-1. Type an alias for the CMK\.
+1. Type an [alias](kms-alias.md) for the CMK\.
 The alias name cannot begin with **aws/**\.
 The **aws/** prefix is reserved by Amazon Web Services to represent AWS managed CMKs in your account\.

-   An alias is a display name that you can use to identify the CMK\.
+   An *alias* is a friendly name that you can use to identify the CMK in the console and in some AWS KMS APIs\.
 We recommend that you choose an alias that indicates the type of data you plan to protect or the application you plan to use with the CMK\.

    Aliases are required when you create a CMK in the AWS Management Console\.
-They are optional when you use the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation\.
+You cannot specify an alias when you use the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation, but you can use the console or the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) operation to create an alias for an existing CMK\.
+For details, see [Using aliases](kms-alias.md)\.

 1. \(Optional\) Type a description for the CMK\.

    Enter a description that explains the type of data you plan to protect or the application you plan to use with the CMK\.
 Don't use the description format that's used for [AWS managed CMKs](concepts.md#aws-managed-cmk)\.
 The *Default master key that protects my \.\.\. when no other key is defined* description format is reserved for AWS managed CMKs\.

    You can add a description now or update it any time unless the [key state](key-state.md) is `Pending Deletion`\.
-To add, change, or delete the description of an existing customer managed CMK, [edit the CMK](editing-keys.md) in the AWS Management Console or use the [UpdateKeyDescription](https://docs.aws.amazon.com/kms/latest/APIReference/API_UpdateKeyDescription.html) operation\.
+To add, change, or delete the description of an existing customer managed CMK, [edit the description](editing-keys.md) in the AWS Management Console or use the [UpdateKeyDescription](https://docs.aws.amazon.com/kms/latest/APIReference/API_UpdateKeyDescription.html) operation\.

 1. Choose **Next**\.